Ryanjones0911/Twitter-Bot/README.md

-A Twitter bot that will display the top donors of any reuested politician.
+A Twitter bot that will display the top donors of any requested politician.
 Works via mentions.